-- A. Deficit fund balances or net asset balances of individual funds As of December 31, 2012 none of the City's funds had a deficit fund balance. - B. Excess expenditures over budget For the year ended December 31, 2012 none of the City's funds had departmental expenditures (the legal level of control) that materially exceeded (if over 5 percent and greater than \$5,000) their approved appropriations.
+- A. Deficit fund balances or net position balances of individual funds As of December 31, 2016 none of the City's funds had a deficit fund balance. - B. Excess expenditures over appropriations in individual funds as follows:

+The City's General Fund had two departmental expenditures which materially exceeded (if over 5 percent and greater than \$5,000) their funds approved appropriation.